BIO

 In 2004, Faridi collaborated with Ramin Jahanbegloo to produce a series of over 70 radio panel discussions featuring prominent Iranian intellectuals exploring various aspects of Iranian society and culture.
 She also contributed as a columnist to Tehran Avenue, the first independent online magazine in Iran, and collaborated in organizing underground music and urban film festivals.
 In 2006, she produced Iraq 360 Degree, a Beirut-based radio series focusing on artists’ responses to the Iraq War.

-In 2009, carrying only a camera and sound recorder in her backpack, she traveled around Iran documenting locals in search of music and personal stories.
+In 2009, she traveled around Iran documenting locals in search of music and personal stories.
 The outcome was several experimental shorts, a folklore music album, and her feature-length ethnographic film "Chicheka Lullaby", a turning point in her career.
 Crowdfunded in 2014, the film explores traditional and fusion music in southern Iran and began screening internationally in 2018 after years of censorship and restriction.

 Interviews